-If something happens to you while they are minors, you want to ensure you’ve made the decision about who cares for them, and how.
+If something happens to you while they are minors, you want to ensure you have made the decision about who cares for them, and how.

-In the most ideal scenario, your child’s other parent would be suitable to take custody of your child, if you cannot be there.
-But in many cases, that’s not possible, or desired.
+In the most ideal scenario your child’s other parent would be suitable to take custody of your child if you cannot be there.
+But in many cases, that’s not possible or desired.

-And, even if it is, you may want the financial resources you are leaving behind cared for by someone other than your former spouse or partner.
+And even if it is, you may want the financial resources you are leaving behind cared for by someone other than your former spouse or partner.

-We know you are busy and promise to make the process as simple and easy for you as possible.
+We know you are busy and we promise to make the process as simple and easy for you as possible.

 Learn the Six Major Mistakes Families Make When Choosing An Estate Planning Attorney ...And How To Make A Loving Choice For Your Family.

 Let me help you protect the people and things you love to make sure they stay out of court and out of conflict.